Maintenance of Meeting Minutes for Private Companies

 Standards of Minutes of Meetings

-The applicable Secretarial Standards have been issued by ICSI which provided the provisions regarding the importance and manner of the preparation and maintenance of minutes as per the Companies Act, 2013.
+The applicable Secretarial Standards have been issued by ICSI, which provide guidance on the importance and manner of preparing and maintaining minutes under the Companies Act, 2013.
 This is for the purpose of good corporate governance and for legal compliance as to minutes.

 According to ICSI, the minutes need to be summarized, intelligible and contain all the information.
 The minutes must include this information-

-• Name of directors, shareholders and committee members who were present in the meeting.
+• Names of directors, shareholders and committee members who were present in the meeting.

-• Details of the members who were absent and reasons for absence.
+• Details of the members who were absent and the reasons for their absence.

-• The items of the agenda discussed in the meeting and decision taken on those items.
+• The items on the agenda were discussed in the meeting, and decisions were taken on those items.

 • The rationale for such decisions is made.